-- (a) assess all the relevant impacts that the action has, will have or is likely to have, including on receiving environments of the project - (b) provide enough information about the action and its relevant impacts to allow the Commonwealth Minister to make an informed decision on whether or not to approve the action - (c) address the matters set out in Schedule 4 of the Environment Protection and Biodiversity Conservation Regulations 2000 (Cwlth) (EPBC Regulations). - 11.12.
+- (b) provide enough information about the action and its relevant impacts to allow the Commonwealth Minister to make an informed decision on whether or not to approve the action - (c) address the matters set out in Schedule 4 of the Environment Protection and Biodiversity Conservation Regulations 2000 (Cwlth) (EPBC Regulations). - 11.12.
 The MNES section of the EIS should bring together assessments of impacts from other chapters and produce a stand-alone assessment in a format suited for assessment under the EPBC Act. - 11.13.
-The project should initially be assessed in its own right followed by an assessment of the cumulative impacts related to all known proposed developments in the region with respect to the controlling provision and all identified consequential actions.
+The project should initially be assessed in its own right followed by an assessment of the cumulative impacts related to existing major projects and/or development that is progressing through a publicly available planning and approval process.
 Cumulative impacts not solely related to the project development should also be described. - 11.14.
 Predictions of the extent of threat (risk), impact and the benefits of any mitigation measures proposed, should be based on sound science and quantified where possible.
 All sources of information relied upon should be referenced. - 11.15.
 An estimate of the reliability of any predictions should be provided. - 11.16.
 Any positive impacts of the project should be identified and evaluated. - 11.17.
 The extent of any new field work, modelling or testing should be commensurate with risk and should be such that when used in conjunction with existing information, provides sufficient confidence in predictions that well-informed decisions can be made. - 11.18.
 In accordance with Schedule 4 of the EPBC Regulations, feasible project alternatives must be discussed, including: - (a) if relevant, the alternative of taking no action; - (b) a comparative description of the impacts of each alternative on the triggered MNES protected by the controlling provision - (c) sufficient detail to make clear why any alternative or option is preferred to another. - 11.19.
 Short, medium and long-term advantages and disadvantages of the alternatives or options must be discussed. - 11.20.
 The information provided must include details of any proceedings under a Commonwealth, State or Territory law for the protection of the environment or the conservation and sustainable use of natural resources against: - (a) the person proposing to take the action - (b) for an action for which a person has applied for a permit, the person making the application.